Short Trips: Zodiac

 The Doctor believes that beheading or a double knife blow, one to each heart, would prevent a regeneration.

 CAPRICORN: I Was A Monster!!!

 Continuity: The Capricorn Killer is a vampire.
 He was turned into a vampire by a female vampire.
+He cannot see his reflection, but can be caught on camera.
 The media dubs him the Capricorn Killer because security camera footage of him shows that he has a goatee, which makes journalists connect him with goats and the Devil.
 The Doctor and Romana kill him with a stake through the heart.
 Following his death, his diaries were published and a film was based upon them in 2003, entitled I Was a Monster! and starring Leonardo Di Caprio.
 A novel of the same name is based on the film.

 The Doctor and Romana appear to have set out to find the Capricorn Killer, and know that he is a vampire.

 AQUARIUS: The Invertebrates of Doom

 Roots: Mel misquotes "Calling Occupants of Interplanetary Craft".

 Continuity: The Cnidarians are aggressive and intelligent alien jellyfish of varying sizes.
 Their spaceships are filled with water.
 If Commander Hydra Sowerbii is to be believed they have an empire.
 His ship is called the Water Carrier, it detects the reactivation of the probe and is able to locate it on Earth - and travel there - in a few days.Their invasion of Earth is rather ill-thought-out; they live in fresh water, not salt water, and they launch their initial attack over dry land.